Recruitment Sources and Strategies

 ASHA has developed a brochure that can be used to promote the profession: Reward Yourself With a Career as a School-Based Speech-Language Pathologist [PDF].

-In The Impact of Mentoring on Teacher Retention: What the Research Says, successful mentoring programs that are multifaceted; time-intensive; and involve effective mentors, common planning time, and collaboration with other teachers are reported to be more likely to result in substantial differences in teacher retention outcomes.
+Successful mentoring programs are multifaceted; time-intensive; and involve effective mentors.
+Having common planning time, and collaboration with other teachers are reported to be more likely to result in substantial differences in teacher retention outcomes.

 Some suggestions include: